 - #gafesummit – This is the hashtag used by all GAFE Summits worldwide.
 Presenters and participants use this hashtag to archive all learning and sharing at each summit.
 It is a great bank of resources and a network of lifelong learning educators.

 - #cdnedchat – Want to know what other Canadian educators are up to?
 This hashtag unites Canadian educators and provides a support system specific to Canada.

 - #edtechchat / #edtech – Interested in learning more about how to bring technology into your classroom?
-This hashtag solely focuses on technology in education and is used worldwide.
+This hashtag solely focuses on technology in education, and educators use it worldwide.

 For a whole list of educational hashtags that address specific topics and concerns, check out TeachThought’s blog.

 Begin to build your PLN by following other members on Twitter.
 The more tweets you can find, the more information you will have at your fingertips.
 The more followers you have relevant to your interests, the more specific your home page will become, and the easier it will be to gain knowledge.
 Not sure where to start?
 Try asking these questions to find members to follow: